grycap/vmca/README.md

 One of the main objectives of the VMCA is getting real hosts free from VMs.
 Using this agent in conjunction with CLUES it is possible to achieve a more efficient usage of the resources.
 Moreover we will save energy because those nodes that are not used by the virtualization platform will be powered off by CLUES.

+## Evacuating hosts

+Under some circumnstances, some hosts need to be powered off, rebooted, etc. due to maintenance.
+This is a problem when that host has some VMs running on it.
+VMCA can also be used to move the VMs from one host to the other hosts in the platform.
+Finally, when the host is free of VMs it can be powered off.

+OpenStack has a similar function called ```host-evacuate```, but it is needed to move all the instances from one specific host to exactly one host.
+VMCA will try to re-place the VMs using a deffragging algorithm (e.g. packing the VMs into the less number of hosts, distributing them, etc.).

 # Installing

 VMCA is currently working in conjunction with OpenNebula (it has been tested with ONE 4.8).
 Futher releases will integrate with OpenStack.